 - Provide talking points for your item procurement team.
-Give your volunteers the tools they need to make a polite, effective ask when seeking items.
+Give your volunteers the tools they need to make a polite, effective ask.
 Make sure they understand and can communicate your auction details and your organization’s mission well.
-When businesses interact with passionate volunteers, they may be more inclined to gift an item.
+When businesses interact with passionate volunteers, they may be more inclined to give.
 If you’re searching for the right words to include in your ask, check out this resource outlining an excellent donation request letter.

 - Be gracious to your donors.
-To show your appreciation to a business that has given a valuable item to your auction, be sure to recognize them.
-Send a thank-you note, and include their name in your program or your auction website.
-Thanking them will also build a relationship between you and the donor and can lead to future contributions
+Be sure to recognize and show your appreciation for businesses that have given valuable items to your auction.
+Send a thank-you note and include their name in your program or your auction website.
+Thanking them will also build a relationship between you and the donor and can lead to future contributions.

 How many items are in a successful auction?